janujc/cellSociety/doc/DESIGN_EXERCISE.md

 **What is the grid?
 Does it have any behaviors?
 Who needs to know about it?**

 **What information about a simulation needs to be the configuration file?**

+We'll have all the rules for each different simulations in different config files.
+Then, depending on the simulation we want, we can just read a different config file.

 **How is the GUI updated after all the cells have been updated?**